Hello and welcome,

 I’m certainly not the first person to have this notion.
 Loire Valley grape varieties like Melon, Chenin Blanc, and Gamay were planted in the Willamette Valley decades before I moved here from New York in 2001.
 As a newly immigrated grocery store wine buyer in Portland, I was always excited when local winemakers shared their interpretations of these less typical grapes.
 I fantasized about creating my own winery devoted exclusively to such wines.
 Even after one of Oregon’s great contemporary Pinot Noir and Chardonnay masters, John Paul of Cameron Winery, drafted me as his unproven assistant winemaker in 2007, the thought of bottling Loire Valley varieties was never far away.

 So, in 2010 we -- my amazing wife Dana, a tireless army of local supporters, and me -- actually made it happen.
 We bootstrapped it for the first few years but today, Bow & Arrow is a full fledged, subterranean winery located in Northeast Portland.
 We source our fruit from a small group of reliably outstanding farmers who were willing to take a risk grafting or planting the varieties we needed and to farm them in a way that was aligned with our beliefs.
-While there is no one “house style”, we embrace a principal of drinkability; a humble word that embodies the spirit of wine drinking we celebrate.
+While there is no one “house style”, we embrace a principal of drinkability and low-intervention; a humble word that embodies the spirit of wine drinking we celebrate.

 Thanks for visiting our site,